Studying abroad, work placement or voluntary work

-Our flexible degree programmes enable you to apply to take a Placement Year, which can be spent studying abroad, working or carrying out voluntary work.
+Our flexible degree courses enable you to apply to take a Placement Year, which can be spent studying abroad, working or carrying out voluntary work.
 You can even do all three if you want to!
 If you choose to do more than one, each type should last for a minimum of three months.

 You apply to take the Placement Year after you have joined us.
 When applying for your place at university via UCAS, you need to apply for the standard version of your degree.
 You’ll then make your Placement Year application in the autumn term of your second year.

 The scheme is not competitive.
 Your ability to undertake the Placement Year depends on whether you can secure a placement (either on your own, through us, or a combination of the two) and all placements must be approved by Royal Holloway.
-There may also be particular requirements including your academic performance and other factors, depending on your programme of study.
+There may also be particular requirements including your academic performance and other factors, depending on your course of study.
 Your department will be able to let you know what you need to do when you apply for the scheme.

 We have exchange agreements with partner universities in Europe, Australia, Canada, China, Hong Kong, Japan, Korea, New Zealand and the USA.
 Visit our Studying abroad pages for more information.